abdialia/AWS-WordPress-Project/README.md

 Once connect to my EC2 Instance, I ran the command "sudo su" using the CLI (Command Line Interface)to obtain root permissions.
 The next step was to install and configure the Apache webserver onto the EC2 (Ubuntu) Instance.

 # 2.a: Installation
 To install the Apache WebServer I ran the command sudo apt-get install apache2.
 I agreed to the terms of the installation and the webserver was successfully installed.
-To verify that command was run, I ran the following command systemctl status apache2 and it showed me that the Apache webserver service was up and running.
+To verify that command was run, I ran the following command "systemctl status apache2" and it showed me that the Apache webserver service was up and running.